Flexera logo

 Image: Snowflake Summit 2026 recap: rebrands, acquisition and 25+ announcements

 Snowflake Summit 2026 took place at the Moscone Center in San Francisco, California from June 1 to June 4.
 “Making AI Real for Business” was the theme of the conference.
-The central message was: enterprise AI must be built on trusted, governed data.
+The central message was: enterprise AI has to be built on trusted, governed data.
 Sridhar Ramaswamy, the CEO of Snowflake, began by stating, “The very nature of work is changing.
 Day-to-day work is about partnering with and guiding intelligent agents and soon they will be operating across your business continuously, autonomously.
 This truly is going to be the era of the agentic enterprise”.
-He then introduced one essential concept: having a model gives you zero competitive advantage because your competitors can buy the same ones.
+He followed that with a point every vendor in the room felt: having a model gives you zero competitive advantage.
+Your competitors can buy the same ones.
 Your proprietary data is what actually creates leverage.

 This year’s Summit was the largest in Snowflake’s history, drawing more than 20,000 in-person attendees, 500+ breakout sessions (across 12 tracks) and 200+ partners on site.
 Here’s everything released, announced or presented from June 1 to June 4, 2026.